 To follow Jesus is to be different from the world.
 Consider the cost of following the Lord Jesus carefully.
 He is not seeking the fence rider.
 He is not looking for the lazy, procrastinating, indecisive, seasonal visitor to be His disciple.
 He is looking for a loyal, devoted, trustworthy, hardworking, bold, and courageous servant.
 The risk-taker who is willing to lay down their entire life for the call they have received from Jesus Christ.
 All for the building of the Kingdom of God and not for personal gain.

-To love the Lord your God with all your heart, all your mind, all your strength, and all your soul and love your neighbor as yourself, is more than an idea.
+To love the Lord your God with all your heart, all your mind, all your strength, and all your soul and love your neighbor as yourself, is more than a philosophy.
 It is a way of life that extends from possessing godliness within your heart to following through by treating others as you would want them to treat you.
 Keeping your mind, body, and soul pure from sin to serve as Jesus did, in righteousness.

 Let me ask you some questions.
 How can you obey the Lord if you don’t obey His commandments?
 How can you show compassion for people if you do not love them as you love yourself first?
 How can you love, honor, and please God if you are still entertaining sinful thoughts and motivations within your heart and mind?
 Disobeying the essential principles that He commands you to obey.
 The answer to all of these questions is, that you can not.

 You must have repentance.
-This means to turn away from the evil you used to dwell on and perform daily.
+This means to be actively turning away from the evil you used to dwell on and perform daily.
 Turning to God and adhering to the good He wants you to do instead of evil.
 It is a complete change of mind, heart, and actions.
 It is a complete transformation that comes from God.
 Instead of desiring what is wrong, you will desire righteousness, and it only comes through the powerful transformation of the Holy Spirit.
 Jesus makes this point very clear when He spoke with Nicodemus.
 It doesn’t come naturally but supernaturally.

 Jesus answered, “Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, ‘You must be born again.’
 The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.”
 John 3:5-8

 Jesus warns you to not start the work without Him, without the assistance of His Spirit.
 You must have His Spirit to change you and guide you.
 Otherwise, you will veer off His path onto a road leading you in the wrong direction.
-This is an example of those who follow the religion men have established instead of following Jesus Himself with all their hearts.
+This is an example of those who follow the religion men cultivated instead of following Jesus Himself with all their hearts.
 Listening to every instruction and rebuke He gives.
 Do not depend on your own understanding or the rules, laws, and wisdom of men.

 “Thus it is written, that the Christ should suffer and on the third day rise from the dead, and that repentance for the forgiveness of sins should be proclaimed in His name to all nations, beginning from Jerusalem.
 You are witnesses of these things.
 And behold, I am sending the promise of my Father upon you.
 But stay in the city until you are clothed with power from on high.”
 Luke 24:46-49